josmar-crwdstffng/angular/tools/gulp-tasks/README.md

 # Gulp Tasks folder

-This folder contains one file for each task (or group of related tasks) for the project's gulpfile.
+This folder contains one file for each task (or group of related tasks) for the gulpfile of the project.
 The dependencies between the tasks is kept in the gulpfile.

 ## Task File Structure